 The Oracle Maps JavaScript client can now display map tiles rendered directly by an external map tile server without caching the tiles with the MapViewer map tile server.
-For more information, see the JavaScript API documentation for MVCustomMapTileLayer.
+For more information, see Section 8.8, "Dynamically Displaying an External Tile Layer" and the JavaScript API documentation for MVCustomMapTileLayer.